kevinjalbert/kevinjalbert.github.io/source/articles/2015-04-28-no-excuses-verifying-rspec-test-doubles.html.md

 The consequences of not seeing any failing tests can be serious.
 Even with minor cosmetic changes, that do not alter functionality, it is still a misleading test.
 Identifying these tests after the fact can be challenging, as they initially appear to be in fine working order.

 It is important to always remember to check the usage of *doubles* whose underlying concepts are changed.
 A gem called [rspec-fire](https://github.com/xaviershay/rspec-fire) was created to alleviate this task.
 This gem would verify that a *double* is actually mocking an actual method defined on the concrete object.
-As of RSpec 3.0, *rspec-fire* is now obsolete as RSpec has a set of new [verifying doubles](https://relishapp.com/rspec/rspec-mocks/v/3-0/docs/verifying-doubles).
+As of [RSpec 3.0](http://rspec.info/blog/2014/05/notable-changes-in-rspec-3), *rspec-fire* is now obsolete as RSpec has a set of new [verifying doubles](https://relishapp.com/rspec/rspec-mocks/v/3-0/docs/verifying-doubles).
+With the release of [RSpec 3.2](http://rspec.info/blog/2015/02/rspec-3-2-has-been-released), `instance_double` now support dynamic column methods defined by ActiveRecord.

 ## Dance of the Double